jaraco/jaraco.github.io/_posts/2019-10-03-tiny-hack-extracting-small-file-from-a-large-zip.md

 Since I'm on macOS, I tried [Fuse](https://osxfuse.github.io/).
 I installed Fuse and through Homebrew installed [fuse-zip](https://bitbucket.org/agalanin/fuse-zip/wiki/Home).
 From there, I was able to attempt to mount the file, but when I ran `fuse-zip file.zip /Volumes/file`, it blocked for a very long time, as if it had to read the whole file just to set up the mount :(.

-I realized I could download some third-party Zip file explorer, but searching online and in the mac App Store, I found no obvious solution.
+I realized I could download some third-party Zip file explorer, but searching online and in the mac App Store, I found no obvious reputable solution.
 Then I remembered that Python 3.8 has a new routine to make it easier to traverse zip files like pathlib objects, and since [my shell](https://xon.sh/) is already running under Python 3.8, I just started inspecting the file:

 ```
 $ import zipfile